New York State Militia

 wore their old regimental uniform, but the recruits wore their ordinary clothing

-with military belts and equipments.
+with military belts and equipment.
 A supply of muskets had been obtained, and

 guerrilla like, as the raw recruits looked, there was hardly ever a finer body